 Since then, the Japanese-inspired chain has been unstoppable, developing new plant-based delights left, right and centre – so much so that their menu is now 50% vegan!
 That’s right – the days of gingerly nibbling on edamame beans while watching your mates feast like kings are well and truly over, my friend.

+The vegan options at chain restaurants like this just keep getting better.
 Here’s what you can get your lips around next time you fancy trying the wagamama vegan menu.

 Big plates: wagamama vegan ramen